astropy/astropy/docs/development/codeguide.rst

   package) will not be accepted - the package should only include the required functionality and relevant extensions.

-* Affiliated packages are required to follow the layout and documentation form of the template package included in the core package source distribution.

 * Affiliated packages must be registered on the `Python Package Index
   <https://pypi.org/>`_, with proper metadata for downloading and
   installing the source package.

 * The ``astropy`` root package name should not be used by affiliated packages - it is reserved for use by the core package.
-Recommended naming conventions for an affiliated package are either simply ``packagename`` or ``awastropy.packagename`` ("affiliated with Astropy").

-* If the affiliated package requires compatibility with Python 2, it should pin to ``astropy<3`` until it is ready to drop Python 2 support.
-  On the other hand, package that only supports Python 3 may still use ``astropy<3``.
-New affiliated packages created from Astropy's package template should check with template maintainers regarding Python versions supported if unsure.

 Examples
 ========